hummingbot/hummingbot-site/docs/blog/posts/2022-03-26-strategy-coding-for-dummies/index.md

 B. We need to update the template file for the strategy in`hummingbot/hummingbot/Templates`

-5. We’ve finally got the variable into our strategy to use!
+5. We've finally got the variable into our strategy to use!
 It's going to be a very simple change to the strategy, I'm going to use the variable in the `c_check_and_create_orders` function we looked at earlier and change this code:

 if `not has_active_bid:`